stelselimPrivacy/CountToGoal/README.md

 # CountToGoal
-Support URL for Mobile Apps
+Support URL for Mobile Apps, iOS and Android